 Teaching is her joy, she loves seeing dancers grow at all levels, from one’s first hip shimmy to mentoring fellow working professionals.
 Her teaching is infused with strong foundational technique, supportive encouragement, the necessary cultural and historic nuance, and a sincere love for the art form and her beautiful students; all providing a warm and meaningful environment to learn the rich dances of the Middle East- folkloric and raqs sharqi (belly dance.)

-Shiraz’s core dance mentors and teachers from the East Coast are forever a part of her journey and accomplishments, and she delights in honoring them through each dance performance, class, and academic endeavor.
-She sends dearest love and thanks to Latifa of Maryland, Artemis Mourat of Washington D.C., and Dr. Laurel Victoria Gray, director of Silk Road Dance Company, Washington, D.C.
+Shiraz’s core dance mentors and teachers are forever a part of her journey and accomplishments, and she delights in honoring them through each dance performance, class, and academic endeavor.
+She sends dearest love and thanks to Sahra Saeeda of California, Latifa of Maryland, Artemis Mourat of Washington D.C., and Dr. Laurel Victoria Gray, director of Silk Road Dance Company, Washington, D.C.
 These women are pioneers in the realm of dance, the best master instructors a dancer could hope for, and leave a glittering trail of beauty wherever they go.
 Alf shukar – you all make this world so much more wonderful.

 Further accomplishments include: In 2010 Shiraz competed in three categories and won five awards in Za-Beth’s National Belly Dance Competition in Boston, MA: 1st place & People’s Choice for the Drum Solo, 2nd place & People’s Choice for the Belly Dancer of the Year, and 2nd place for the Improvisation to a Live Band.
 In 2010 Shiraz was also one of twenty-three contestants world-wide featured in America’s first ever belly dance show, Project BellyDance- The Search for America’s Next Top Belly Dancer, hosted by Michelle Joyce and Lotus Niraja.